Naiv07/Zomato-Bengaluru-Analysis/README.md

 2. **Integrate with online ordering platforms** - Connecting existing restaurants to online ordering platforms would 			provide better visibility.
 As per observation restaurants with ordering service have a higher average 3.55 vs 3.47 for 		those without.

 3. **Adopt competitive pricing over premium positioning** - Customers are highly inclined towards quality rather than 			premium pricing.
+Restaurants under ₹1,000 achieve ratings comparable to ₹6,000 establishments, making quality-focused 		affordable pricing a better strategy.

 4. **Focus on quality over popularity** - Data shows customers prefer quality over popularity in terms of ratings i.e.			lower popularity outlets with better quality food is preferred more by customers.